Revolutionary Workers Party (Chile)

-The Revolutionary Workers Party (Partido de Trabajadores Revolucionarios, PTR) is a Trotskyist political party in Chile.
+The Revolutionary Workers Party (Partido de Trabajadores Revolucionarios, PTR) was a Trotskyist political party in Chile.
 It was founded in January 2017 and was the Chilean section of Trotskyist Fraction – Fourth International.
 The party lost official registration after failing to meet the 5% minimum vote threshold in the 2021 elections.
+It was dissolved again in 2026.

 History

 As Class against Class

 It started as the group Class against Class, a league formed in Chile by Trotskyist militants in order to form a revolutionary party.
 Upon the death of Augusto Pinochet, they denounced the impunity that continued under the government and the laws of the dictatorship that were still in force.
 In 2009, they made a demonstration in repudiation of the coup in Honduras; in that year they founded the Pan y Rosas - Teresa Flores women's group together with independent women activists for the organization of women workers in women's committees.
 After the 2011 student demonstrations, Class against Class achieved an organizational growth that allowed them to increase their militancy.
 For this reason they organized a congress in 2011 and became known as the Revolutionary Workers Party (PTR).